fossil-ai/SkillQueryML/README.md

-# IndeedML
+# SkillQueryML

 ## Welcome

 This mini-project was done to simply count word frequencies of categories such as programming languages and frameworks appearing in job postings related to machine learning/data science.

-More details to come...
+I used the Python frameworks Selenium and BeautifulSoup to web scrape job postings and parse them.